nextflow-io/website/assets/docs/edge/_sources/operator.txt

 Nextflow `operators` are methods that allow you to connect channels to each other or to transform values emitted by a channel applying some user provided rules.

-Operators can be separated in to five groups:
+Operators can be separated in to seven groups:

 * `Filtering operators`_
 * `Transforming operators`_